nimdasx/sflogserver/README.md

 ## how to access log data

-currently i dont provide user interface to access log data, just use your db gui app
+currently i dont provide user interface to access log data,
+just use your db gui app or
+you can use api to retrive data, check example in httpclient/req_sflogserver.http

 ## note